 By the time of The Slider's release, I was familiar with Electric Warrior and had accumulated many of the band's singles to that point; Get it On and Hot Love from a store selling ex-jukebox records, Jeepster from a slightly older school friend who had already moved on to more 'serious' music (how fickle!), and the album's trailblazers Telegram Sam and Metal Guru were the results of my earliest forays into real record shops.
 I didn't pick up Ride a White Swan until slightly later.
 I remember being overwhelmed by the three tracks on offer on each of the latest singles - so much new music all at once!
 Telegram Sam b-side Cadilac, which didn't feature on the album, remains a favourite to this day.

-School was out for the summer and it was in Boscombe, Dorset during the first week of August 1972, while on holiday with my parents, that I first saw the distinctive, now iconic, sleeve for The Slider in a record shop window.
-I don't recall being aware of it's impending release, but I do remember the initial frisson of excitement upon seeing that sleeve.
+School was out for the summer and while on holiday with my parents in Boscombe, Dorset during the first week of August 1972, I have my first clear memory of seeing the distinctive, now iconic, sleeve for The Slider in a record shop window.
+All these years later, I don't recall having been aware of it's impending release, but I do remember the initial frisson of excitement upon seeing that sleeve.
 I had the wherewithal (holiday spending money from various relatives) and with Dad's help I made the purchase.

 A well put together LP sleeve can be a beautiful thing and The Slider's packaging is a very beautiful thing indeed.
 I should know, I had over a week of our holiday left in which to examine every inch of it before we went home and I could actually play the record!